-Your stomach is a muscular sac about the size of a small melon that expands when you eat or drink to hold as much as a gallon of food or liquid.
-Once your stomach pulverizes the food, strong muscular contractions (peristaltic waves) push the food toward the pyloric valve, which leads to the upper portion of your small intestine, a segment known as the duodenum.
+Your stomach is a muscular sac about the size of a small melon that expands when you eat or drink.
+It holds as much as a gallon (3.8 liters) of food or liquid.
+Once your stomach breaks down the food, strong muscular contractions known as peristaltic waves push the food toward the pyloric valve.
+This valve leads to the upper portion of your small intestine, a segment known as the duodenum.

-Stomach polyps usually don't cause signs or symptoms.
+Stomach polyps usually don't cause symptoms.